Permanent Exhibition at the Custom House Museum

 Through a mix of artifacts, film, and quotes from railroad workers and Key West townspeople, visitors learn how Flagler’s civil engineers invented new technologies to meet construction demands.
 More than 4,000 construction workers labored under conditions unfathomable by today’s standards.
 Pictures and stories of Flagler’s arrival at the Key West station on January 22, 1912, illustrate the revolutionary moment that changed the Florida Keys.

-The Society’s collection, along with objects from the Bramson Collection, reinforce and challenge our understanding of how this hundred-year-old engineering marvel continues to impact the region.
+The Society’s permanent collection, along with objects from the Bramson Collection, reinforce and challenge our understanding of how this hundred-year-old engineering marvel continues to impact the region.